 Term Definition Mobile Robot A robot that can move autonomously.
 Infrastructure Unique infrastructure that can be installed inside (Robot) convenience stores to assist in the robot's task.
-This equipment includes markings, IC tags, sensors, actuators and auxiliary tools to add equipment to products.
-Infrastructure made up of sensors and actuators can also be seen as stationary robots.
-Manipulator Robot arms, end effectors and other equipment that execute operations which can be installed on a mobile robot or as part of the infrastructure.
+This equipment includes markings, IC tags, sensors, actuators, and auxiliary tools to attach to products, etc. Infrastructure made up of sensors and actuators can also be seen as stationary robots.
+Manipulator Robot arms, end effectors, and other equipment that execute operations which can be installed on a mobile robot or as part of the infrastructure.
 Product Products found at a convenience store.
 Customer Person who visits the store to purchase products.
 Container Container used to hold and transport multiple products.
-A container may also be called "carton."
-Product Display Section of the convenience store with display cases or Area bookshelves installed.
+A container may also be called a "carton."
+Product Display Section of the convenience store with display cases or Area shelves installed.
 Cashier Area Section of the convenience store with the cashier counter installed.
+Eat-in Area Section of the convenience store where customers may consume food and drink they have purchased.
 Restroom Area Section of the convenience store with the toilet installed (Abbreviation: Restroom).
 Aisle Area Section of the convenience store for customers and mobile robots to come and go.
-(Abbreviation: Aisle) Backyard Area Area of the convenience store where customers are not allowed (Abbreviation: Backyard).
-Home Standby station of the mobile robot.
-The standby station is located in a designated place inside the backyard area.
-Display Case A Case for displaying products.
-There are no products placed in this display initially.
-Display Case B Case for collecting disposal items.
+(Abbreviation: Aisle).
+Backyard Area Area of the convenience store where customers are not allowed (Abbreviation: Backyard).
+Playground Area where children and others can play.
+Located outdoors.
+Home Area Standby station of the mobile robot.
+Located within the Backyard Area.
+Display Case Cases for displaying products and for collecting disposal items.
 Multiple products are mixed in this case initially.
-Disposal items In the Disposal task, those products that the judges set to be disposed.